sczyh30/vertx-blueprint-todo-backend/README.md

 [![Travis Build Status](https://travis-ci.org/sczyh30/vertx-blueprint-todo-backend.svg?branch=master)](https://travis-ci.org/sczyh30/vertx-blueprint-todo-backend)

 Vert.x blueprint application - A todo-backend implementation using Vert.x
-and various persistence(e.g. Redis or MySQL).
+and various persistence (e.g. Redis or MySQL).

-## Introduction

 This repository is an introduction to basic Vert.x web RESTful service development.
 Detailed tutorials (both in Chinese and English) are provided below.

+## Contents

+- What is Vert.x and its basic design
+- What is and how to use `Verticle`
+- How to develop a REST API using Vert.x Web
+- How to make use of **asynchronous development model**
+- Future-based reactive asynchronous pattern
+- How to use persistence such as *Redis* and *MySQL* with the help of Vert.x data access components

 ## Detailed Document